bhagyamudgal/peeksol/README.md

 # PeekSol

 Using PeekSol, you can check SOL balance of any solana account address or get Airdrop of 1 SOL to the entered address.
-AIrdrop only works on devnet.
+Airdrop only works on devnet.

 **Link to App -** https://peeksol.netlify.app/